What are the symptoms of pregnancy?

 Increased urination.
 You might find yourself urinating more often than usual.

 Fatigue.
 Fatigue also ranks high among early symptoms of pregnancy.
 During early pregnancy, levels of the hormone progesterone soar — which can make you feel sleepy.

 Food aversions or cravings.
 When you're pregnant, you might find yourself turning up your nose at certain foods.
 Food cravings are common, too.
 Like most other symptoms of pregnancy, these food preferences can be chalked up to hormonal changes.

 The information presented on this website is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.

 What type of pregnancy tests do you provide?

-Our nurse will provide you with a urine pregnancy test and if it is positive the nurse will confirm your pregnancy with an ultrasound.
+Our medical staff will provide you with a urine pregnancy test.
 Here's how urine pregnancy tests work:

 Why is an ultrasound needed?

 An ultrasound can be used for a variety of reasons during pregnancy.
 At Riverside Life Services we provide limited ultrasounds under the direction and supervision of a licensed physician to confirm pregnancy.
 A limited ultrasound will be done to: